Make a plan to come visit us. We are open to the public Saturday and Sunday’s, mid- May through mid-October (with a special event in December).

 Tours for Schools and Groups

-The Parma Area Historical Society offers outings and tours of the Homestead to schools and groups.
-The fee is $3.00 per child which includes the tour and feed for the animals.
+The Parma Area Historical Society offers outings and tours of the homestead to schools and groups.
+The fee is $3.00 per person includes the tour and feed for the animals.
 The outing must be booked in advance to insure availability of the staff.
 Please contact us at Stearnshomestead@gmail.com to schedule a tour group.